robertvunabandi/guide-on-mitopenid/README.md

 This guide will walk you through setting up MIT OpenID for your app.
 The code provided in this guide is a skeleton code for an app (similar to [Catbook](https://github.com/mit6148-workshops/catbook)) with server-side material located in `./src` and client-side material located in `./public`.

-If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over that section.
+If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over that [section](#Integrate MIT OpenID from existing source code (Advanced)).

 This guide assumes that you are MIT affiliated.
 You will not be able to log into [oidc.mit.edu](https://oidc.mit.edu/) otherwise.
+It also assumes you are using `NodeJS` as an engine and running your server with `ExpressJS`.
+It also assumes that you are using a MongoDB database.

 ## Use MIT OpenID from this source code